eivindeb/pyfly/README.md

-    "g": 9.81,            # REQUIRED The gravational constant "rho": 1.2250,        # REQUIRED The permutativity of air "turbulence": true,   # REQUIRED Wether turbulence (from Dryden Turbulence model) is enabled "turbulence_intensity": "light" # REQUIRED The intensity of the turbulence.
+    "g": 9.81,            # REQUIRED The gravational constant "rho": 1.2250,        # REQUIRED The permutativity of air "turbulence": true,   # REQUIRED Wether turbulence (from Dryden Turbulence model) is enabled "turbulence_intensity": "light", # REQUIRED The intensity of the turbulence.
 One of "light", "moderate", "severe" "states": [   # REQUIRED: Declaration of states in model {
         "name": "roll",    # REQUIRED: Name of state